Section 3: Online Instructional Materials and Course Organization

 Creating content and instruction is not something that has to be overwhelming.
-Starting small, sharing your thoughts, analysis, examples, explanations, and perspectives provides instructor presence on a reasonable scale.
+Start small.
+Sharing your thoughts, analysis, examples, explanations, and perspectives provides instructor presence on a reasonable scale.
 When you identify a gap in your students’ understanding, instead of spending time down the black hole of YouTube looking for something someone else has made, do it yourself.
 You do it yourself in your in-person class all the time, so you know you can!
-There are several tools you can use ranging from a Canvas page or Word document to a short video recorded in Kaltura or Zoom or even on your phone to an interactive “choose-your-own-path” interactive scenario.
+There are several tools you can use ranging from a Canvas page or Word document to a short video recorded in Kaltura or Zoom, or even on your phone to an audio-only message to a “choose-your-own-path” interactive scenario.

 Through it all, keep in mind that instructional materials are a means to the end of learning and not an end unto themselves.
 If your beautifully crafted PowerPoint presentation isn’t helping learners understand the material, try approaching it in a different way.
 This may mean explaining something from a different perspective, using different examples, talking through or visualizing something that was originally only in text, or writing out what you previously explained verbally.

 You can create written materials a variety of formats from a longer textbook-style narrative, to a Frequently Asked Questions page, a glossary of terms you know your students’ struggle with, smaller bits of explanatory text filling in gaps left by other materials, alternative examples, and more.

 As with content written by others, when you write your own materials you want to think about tone and reading level.
 Are you writing in 2nd person, using you and your?
 Are you writing in a conversational tone?
 Are you writing at an appropriate reading level for your students?
 If you aren’t sure, run part of it through a readability checker.